Stupa on the Everest Base Camp trek route with views of Everest behind

 Hiking

 Today the path forks, guiding you northeast into a tributary valley, revealing more stunning scenery as you climb the steep slopes towards the revered village of Tengboche.
-This hallowed ground, home to the famous Tengboche Monastery, also serves as a crucial grazing area for yaks, and is the highest sacred site of its kind in the world.
-From here, we’re rewarded with breathtaking views of some of the Himalayas' most iconic peaks, including Nuptse, Lhotse, Ama Dablam, and, of course, the mighty Everest.
+This hallowed ground, home to the famous Tengboche Monastery, also serves as a crucial grazing area for yaks and is the highest sacred site of its kind in the world.
+From here, drink in the breathtaking views of some of the Himalayas' most iconic peaks, including Nuptse, Lhotse, Ama Dablam – and, of course, the mighty Everest.
 A night’s stay in Tengboche rounds off a remarkable day.

 Day 7